Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/level_2.rst

 #########################
 Level 2: Build a workflow
 #########################
-**Audience:** New users who want to run a Lightning App on their machines
+**Audience:** Users who need to build workflows with multiple LightningWorks.

 **Prereqs:** You already have the Lightning App code on your local machine.